StachRedeker/RTCwakeUpComputer/README.md

 # RTCwakeUpComputer
-> A hardware-based solution for turning a computer on and off at designated times, centered around the DS3231 RTC.
+> A low-cost, hardware-based solution for turning a computer on and off at designated times, centered around the DS3231 RTC.

 I repurposed an old computer as a Linux FTP server to automatically back up all sorts of online projects.
 Because backups happen once a week during the night, it makes no sense to let the computer run 24/7.
 How lovely would it be if the computer automatically turned on, made the backup, and then turned off again?
 That's the reason why I invented RTCwakeUpComputer: a fully hardware-based solution to turn your computer on and off at specific times.
 It can be built within ~2 hours and should cost no more than 15 euros in materials.